weldersnation3827/wifi-arsenal/README.md

 * there is no description of projects so that you have to click every bad-named project to evaluate usefullness

 As I had to go through all the projects anyway I tried to fix this limitations and created a csv file which can be transformed into a README.md easily (shell-script inlcuded).
 And here it is.
 I hope it will help somebody.
 The categorization is not always easy/accurate (going through 500 projects was exhausting, concentration was gone eventually!).
 Please feel free to fix or add things and submit a pull request!

+Keep track of [changes made in the original 0x90/wifi-arsenal repo](https://github.com/0x90/wifi-arsenal/compare/master...techge:collection-base) and not added here.
 ## Table of Contents

 * [General WiFi Information](#general-wifi-information)